ebzzry/ebzzry.github.io/en/fkd/reflections.md

 - Just because you can’t observe it doesn’t mean it’s not happening.<br>

-- The weight of a loss is directly proportional to the perceived value of the thing lost.<br>
+- The weight of a loss is directly proportional to the perceived value of the thing that was lost.<br>

 - IQ is what IQ tests measure.<br>

+- Just dive and try not to drown.<br>